-Top Tips for Winter Bird Feeding
+10 Top Tips for Feeding Birds in Winter

-1. Use High Energy Foods
+1. Offer Suet and Other High Energy Foods

 When feeding your birds in winter, some foods are better than others.
 It’s very important for the birds to be able to quickly refuel in the morning after a cold night.
 With this in mind, I suggest offering foods like peanut pieces and sunflower chips.
 These foods are high in the fats the birds need and are very easy for a bird to quickly eat with little effort.

 Offer suet to birds all winter long.
 This is probably the best way for birds to get a quick energy boost and build fat reserves for long, cold nights.
 Say so long to the store-bought stuff and whip up a fresh batch of your own suet.
 Here’s how to make suet for birds.